jakezeminski/CProjectPitt/README.md

 #include <time.h>

 /*
- *  Jake Zeminaki, Ben Swanson, and Cadence Durham
- *  Team 34
- *
  *  Paper Title
  *  	- "Implementation of Microelectrode Implants and AI as as Effective Method of Improving Motor Skills and Sense of Touch in Prosthetic Hands"
  *
- *  Main Ideas of our Paper
+ *  Main Ideas of my Paper
  *  	- Microelectrode array implants, accompanied by machine learning artificial intelligence can be used to read and translate nerve inputs in upper arm amputees.
  * 	    - This technology would allow for more intuitive control of upper limb prostheses and help users connect to the able bodies and natural world.
  *
- *  Brief explanation of our app
+ *  Brief explanation of my app
- *  	- We ask the user if they would like to use one of our features
+ *  	- I ask the user if they would like to use one of my features
  * 		- If they choose the first one, they are placed in a game where they have to find the doctor to replace their prosthetic before it breaks.
 (There is more information if you start it up.)
- * 		- In the second one we first ask the user if they would like us tell them more info about our subject.
-We then give them options and they choose if they want to make a prosthetic or test out the prosthetic they already have.
+ * 		- In the second one I first ask the user if they would like me tell them more info about our subject.
+I then give them options and they choose if they want to make a prosthetic or test out the prosthetic they already have.
- * 		- In the third one we quiz the user on our subject and give them a score based on how well they did.
+ * 		- In the third one I quiz the user on our subject and give them a score based on how well they did.
- * 		- Lastly we ask the user if they would like to run again */
+ * 		- Lastly I ask the user if they would like to run again */

 		// include at least 7 functions